AmmarKitty/traffic-monitor-cli/README.md

 This script is not genuin, there can be other tools like this online, but integrity counts

-<ins>More documentaion, or code modification can be added in the future</ins>
+<ins>More documentation, or code modification can be added in the future</ins>